mcjkurz/histfig/README.md

 ## Configuration

-Other settings (port, Ollama config, embedding model, upload limits, etc.) can be changed in `scripts/config.py`.
+All settings can be changed in `config.py` including: port, embedding model, upload limits, chunk size, etc.